Skoks/bedrock-playground/NOTES.md

 ## To Do

 - How to setup SSL?
 Name of `.cert` file ?
+(WordPress install role, nginx.yml include)
 - Logrotate details, add log rotates configurations for each service?
 - Add Memcached notes
--
+- Write alternative mysql shell commands

 ### Development roles